bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 8

 Description:
-`CNVFL` convolves the data in processing buffer 1 with a filter kernel.
+`CNVFL` convolves the data in the visible processing buffer with a filter kernel.
 The argument kmax sets the maximum filter component.
-The filter kernel will contain nkrnl=2\*kmax+1 points. kmax can range from 1 to 32.
+The filter kernel will contain nkrnl=2\*kmax+1 points.
+If kmax is omitted RNMR will prompt for it with 8 as a default.
+The value of kmax can range from 1 to 32 inclusive.

 /KRNL selects either a gaussian or sinebell function to use for the filter kernel.
 A convolution filter cannot calculate values at the edges of the data. /END determines what is done with these points.
 The minimum size of the buffer relative